Jingyuan Jolie SHI 石靜遠

 Dr. Jingyuan Jolie Shi is an Assistant Professor in the Department of Communication Studies.
 She joined the department in August, 2017 after receiving her Ph.D. in Nanyang Technological University, Singapore.

-Dr. Shi’s research interests converge at the intersection of persuasion, health communication, and new media.
-Her current research focus on the effects of persuasive messages on health decision-making in mediated contexts and the content as well as diffusion of health information in online communities.
-Her research offers implications for developing theory-driven campaign strategies for online and offline contexts, and also covers significant public health issues, such as organ donation, cancer prevention, and HIV/ADIS control.
+Dr. Shi’s research interests converge at the intersection of persuasion, health communication, and technology.
+Her current research focus on the effects of persuasive messages on health decision-making in mediated contexts and how technology can be used for well-being purposes.
+Her research offers implications for developing theory-driven campaign strategies for online and offline contexts, and also covers significant public health issues, such as mental health promotion, cancer prevention, and HIV/ADIS control.

-Dr. Shi’s work has appeared in top-tier journals such as Health Communication, Communication Research, Journalism & Mass Communication Quarterly, and Journal of Medical Internet Research.
+Dr. Shi’s work has appeared in top-tier journals such as Health Communication, Communication Research, Journalism & Mass Communication Quarterly, and Environmental Communication.
 She won several research awards, including Top Paper Awards from the Honors Symposium for Asian Ph.D.
 Students in Communication Research and Top Paper Award from the International Communication Association (ICA).

 Public Communication Campaigns